 Mohave County Sherrif's official's released a video, reportedly shot by the child's parents, showing the moments leading up to Mr Vacca's death.

-The Last Stop firing range in Arizona The news of the accident comes a month after a shocking report highlighting the number of accidental deaths involving children and firearms.
+The news of the accident comes a month after a shocking report highlighting the number of accidental deaths involving children and firearms.

 The groups behind the report, Moms Demand Action for Gun Sense in America and Everytown, claimed the majority of deaths could have been prevented.